Last Non-Direct Click Attribution – Definition & How it Work

 last non-direct click attribution thumbnail

 It’s safe to say that there exists a different attribution model for each situation.
-Among the various types of model, the last non-direct click attribution model allows businesses to obtain a thorough understanding of where your website traffic comes from.
+Among the various types of models, the last non-direct click attribution model allows businesses to obtain a thorough understanding of where their website traffic comes from.
 In addition, it will also illustrate the impact of your marketing activities.
 In this blog post, we’ll dive deep into what last non-direct click attribution is, the concept of direct and non-direct traffic, and when you can use the model to your advantage.

 What is last non-direct click attribution?

-Last non-direct click attribution, by definition, is an attribution model that assigns credit to the last non-direct channel a user interacted with before conversion.
+Last non-direct click is an attribution model that assigns credit to the last non-direct channel a user interacted with before conversion.
 It excludes direct traffic, which is when a customer goes to you directly.
 An example of this might be a customer typing your website URL into their browser or using a bookmark.

-Last non-direct click attribution is also Google Analytics’ default model for distributing conversion value in non-Multi-Channel Funnels reports.
+Last non-direct click attribution is GA4 default model for distributing conversion value in non-Multi-Channel Funnel reports.
 When a user comes onto a site from an untraceable source, Google will consider it a direct traffic.
-In this case, Google Analytics will give credit to the most recently traffic source tracked.
+In this case, Google Analytics will give credit to the most recent traffic source tracked.
+The default timeframe for Google Analytics to look back at the most recent traffic source is 30 minutes.
+However, you can edit this period to your needs by going to Admin > Data Stream > Adjust session timeout.

 last non-direct click attribution model example